nodejs/modules/doc/plan-for-new-modules-implementation.md

 * A loaders solution that supports all items in the [features list in our README](https://github.com/nodejs/modules/#features).
   - Should loaders be per package, per application or either?
-  - Will land in Phase 2 only if an implementation without major problems (e.g. memory leaks) can be completed in time.
-If the problems can be isolated behind a flag specific to loaders, we could upstream a buggy implementation and unflag it after its bugs are fixed.

 * Dual CommonJS/ESM packages: Either support packages that can both be `require`d as CommonJS and `import`ed as ESM; or decide to specifically not support dual CommonJS/ESM packages.
   - Proposal: https://github.com/nodejs/modules/issues/273.